thunderbird/thunderbird-android/docs/contributing/managing-strings.md

 3. Push Weblate changes (creates a PR).
 4. Merge the Weblate PR.
 5. Apply your mechanical change in a separate PR.
-6. Wait for Weblate sync to propagate.
+6. Wait for Weblate sync to propagate your merged PR.
 7. Unlock components in Weblate.

 This ensures translators do not work on outdated strings and avoids merge conflicts.